piotrmurach/rspec-benchmark/README.md

 expect { ... }.to perform_under(10000).us
 ```

-by default the above code will be sampled only once but you can change this by using the `sample` matcher like so:
+By default the above code will be sampled only once but you can change this by using the `sample` matcher like so:

 ```ruby
 expect { ... }.to perform_under(0.01).sample(10) # repeats measurements 10 times